 Advocacy skills, knowledge of human behavior, and how the "system" works are often the keys to victory when issues present themselves in a legal atmosphere.

 Medical negligence law has, in the past 5 to 10 years, swung on the pendulum of change to its current state of extreme conservatism in many states.
-Tort reform has brought changes to the medical negligence arena, some onerous and ...
+Tort reform has brought changes to the medical negligence arena, ...